stoeps13/connections-doc/source/admin/admin/r_admin_communities_admin_props.md

     CommunitiesService.updateCommunityName("JDs Community", "JDs New Name")
     ```

+    !!! note
-    **Note:** When you use this command, if you get an error telling you that the community or subcommunity name is not unique, enter the UUID instead.
+    When you use this command, if you get an error telling you that the community or subcommunity name is not unique, enter the UUID instead.

     You can obtain the UUID for a community or subcommunity by doing one of the following: